County LineCharacter Genesis

 And, of course, Ruby Jane.

-I was in a pickle about Ruby Jane.
-In his review of Lost Dog, Brian Lindenmuth observed that the speed with which Ruby Jane entered into a sexual relationship with Peter struck him as out of character.
+Besides, I was in a pickle about Ruby Jane.
+In his review of Lost Dog, Brian Lindenmuth observed that the speed with which Ruby Jane entered into a sexual relationship with Peter struck him as out of character and implausible.